equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 ## Organizing groups and work

-- We form groups (4-5 persons), the groups self-organize
+- We form groups (4-5 persons)
 - The group will stay together for all exercises
-- Take a short round of introduction in the groups 🤝
 - The exercises build on each other
 - We draw on A3 sheets (boards, flip-overs or similar)
+- We use thick-✏️ when drawing (it's easier to read)
-- We make notes on paper computer
+- We make notes on paper
+- Groups take a picture of drawings and notes and share in Slack channel [#appsec-threatmodeling-workshop](https://equinor.slack.com/archives/C046T5B84P4) before presenting
+  - We will delete most of these posts from the Slack channel after the workshop
+- Make sure to take a short round of introduction in the groups 🤝

+🚶🏼Reshuffle groups now if needed 🚶🏿‍♀️

 ---